WirelessEco/BlenderLambda/README.md

 # BlenderLambda
-The files which are to be zipped and uploaded to lambda
+The files which are to be Dockerized and used from AWS Lambda.